-Secure Logins/Pass Codes
+Secure Logins/Passwords

 When students are enrolled in a course in Banner, they are automatically enrolled in Blackboard and a secure login is created.
 Students enrolled in distance education courses must use their secure login to access courses in Blackboard.
 The secure login information identifies students to the system on each course visit.
 Students use Blackboard to submit assignments, complete assessments, access course materials, and view grades.
-When students login to Blackboard for the first time, they must change their pass code to maintain privacy.
+STC utilizes Multifactor Authentication (MFA) as an added layer of security used to verify an end user's identity when they sign in to an application which includes Blackboard.
+Rather than just asking for a username and password, MFA requires one or more additional verification factors, which decreases the likelihood of a successful cyber-attack.

 Students are instructed not to share their login credentials with anyone and to change passwords periodically to maintain security.
-From the time of the first student logon to Blackboard, STC faculty and staff do not have access to students' Blackboard pass codes.
+From the time of the first student logon to Blackboard, STC faculty and staff do not have access to students' Blackboard passwords.